Rick0317/Eco-friendly/Rick_Code/README.md

 ## For now, my problem is,
 * how should we incorporate python and js files
 * how should we write the two functions using just one language
+* we also need to show the performance of the user's computer

+## I will have a separate repo in which I'll test my extension